Patg13/falco/README.md

                            HTML file.
       -skip-summary        [Falco only] Do not create FastQC summary file
+  -D, -data-filename       [NOT SUPPORTED IN MTT VERSION]
-  -D, -data-filename       [Falco only] Specify filename for FastQC
+                           Specify filename for FastQC
                            data output (TXT).
 If not specified, it will be called fastq_data.txt in either the input file's directory or the one specified in the --output flag.
 Only available when running
                            falco with a single input.
+  -R, -report-filename     [NOT SUPPORTED IN MTT VERSION]
-  -R, -report-filename     [Falco only] Specify filename for FastQC
+                           Specify filename for FastQC
                            report output (HTML).
 If not specified, it will be called fastq_report.html in either
                            the input file's directory or the one specified in the --output flag.
 Only
                            available when running falco with a single input.
+  -S, -summary-filename    [NOT SUPPORTED IN MTT VERSION]
-  -S, -summary-filename    [Falco only] Specify filename for the short
+                           Specify filename for the short
                            summary output (TXT).
 If not specified, it will be called fastq_report.html in either
                            the input file's directory or the one